Generating bindings

 binding for some type.

-Here is how a SupplierGeneratorModule
+This is what a SupplierGeneratorModule

-could look like if we defined Supplier
+might look like if we define a Supplier

 binding generator using @Provides